kawapa/workflowy-multiflow/README.md

 6. Click "Load unpacked" and select the directory with the cloned repo.
 7. Restart the browser.

-**Note!** It might be required also to remove cached images the browser:
+**Note!** If you have been using the original WorkFlowy MultiFlow previously, it might be required also to remove cached images the browser:

 1. Click Customize and Control Chrome/Chromium (three dots on the top-right).
 2. Click "More Tools" -> "Clear browsing data".